 The exceptional COVID conditions proved a great test of the new system’s capabilities, she adds.
 “Before, we just had the one server whereas in the new set-up we have a separate database server and application server, and the uplift in performance has been significant.
 We’ve added new archives to the platform too.
 All of this additional capacity helped underpin the new mass-contact campaign.

 “Because everything is tightly integrated, and part of an online offering, the fact that staff were working remotely wasn’t an issue,” Claire adds.
 “We could simply email customers to let them know their documents were online.
 And, as they logged in we could see the strong interest in the form of heavy traffic, so we knew customers had received the contact and were engaging with the refund offer.”

-The updated EASY platform introduces additional functionality too, such as EASY Business Interface Services (EBIS) and RESTFul Content Web services (CWS), some of which Vhi hasn’t had chance to explore yet.
-“Our data analytics team is very interested in the new insights we’ll have access to as users and customers engage with more content, especially as we’re planning new systems linked to EASY,” Claire hints.
-“But for now we’re just delighted with the continuity of service we’ve experienced and the stability and performance of the latest EASY technology.
-The strong relationship we have with EASY Software, and their in-depth understanding of our processes and systems, has once again confirmed that we’ve absolutely chosen the right partner.”
+The updated easy platform introduces additional functionality too, such as easy business interface services (EBIS) and RESTFul Content Web services (CWS), some of which Vhi hasn’t had chance to explore yet.
+“Our data analytics team is very interested in the new insights we’ll have access to as users and customers engage with more content, especially as we’re planning new systems linked to easy,” Claire hints.
+“But for now we’re just delighted with the continuity of service we’ve experienced and the stability and performance of the latest easy technology.
+The strong relationship we have with easy, and their in-depth understanding of our processes and systems, has once again confirmed that we’ve absolutely chosen the right partner.”

 If you have any questions, call us on +49 201 650 69-166 and talk to our experts.